kurohito/brewerymod/README.md

 <ul>
 <li><b>Functional Distiller</b> <i>(A new workbench for the cook profession, built by the cook using 2 wood, 3 copper ingots and 1 empty wood barrel)</i> The distiller gives the cook the new ability to brew drinks such as Mead, Fortified Pine Wine and lots more.</li>
 <br>
-<li><b>Harvestable Wild Mushrooms</b> <i>(Harvestable by using the standard harvesting selection tool)</i> Groups of wild mushrooms will now spawn in the gameworld automatically and spawn on all terrain.
-Wild mushrooms can be used by the cook to create Yeast.</li>
+<li><b>Harvestable Wild Mushrooms, Blueberries, Strawberries and Flowers</b> <i>(Harvestable by using the standard harvesting selection tool)</i> Groups of wild mushrooms, roses, allium, blueberries and strawberries will now spawn in the gameworld automatically and spawn on all terrain.
+Wild Mushrooms can be used by the cook to create Yeast, Blueberries and Strawberries can be eaten raw or used by the cook.</li>
 <br>
 <li><b>Decorative Barrel</b> <i>(Used in the recipe for the distiller and can be placed just like any other decoration.)</i> The decorative barrel is created by the carpenter and requires level 1 and 4 wood.</li>
 <br>
-<li><b>8 Drink Recipes</b> <i>(Created with the distiller workbench.)</i> The drink recipes are being added to but for now there are 8 drinks available utilizing ingredients from stonehearth, stonehearth cafe and ingredients from this mod.</li>
+<li><b>14 Drink Recipes</b> <i>(Created with the distiller workbench.)</i> The drink recipes are always being added to but for now there are 14 drinks available utilizing ingredients from stonehearth, stonehearth cafe and ingredients from this mod.
+For a comprehensive list of all ingredients you can check the wiki: <a href="http://github.com/kurohito/brewerymod/wiki/Home">Brewery Mod Wiki</a></li>
 </ul><br><br>
 <img src="https://cdn.discourse.org/business/uploads/stonehearth/original/3X/8/5/85ca75a520504a3b92d944e73ce361f9024d8ec4.png" width="613" height="102">
 <br>